Qatar emir skips Saudi-hosted Gulf summit amid boycott

 #ReadLocal

+"We are all concerned about what's going on and that's why we have to embody our unity . because we face a lot of challenges," Sheikh Sabah said.

+Qatar's Sheikh Tamim sent Sultan bin Saad al-Muraikhi, minister of state for foreign affairs, to represent the country.
+Al-Muraikhi offered no comments during the open session of the GCC meeting.
+The sheikh had attended last year's GCC meeting in Kuwait, where nations boycotting Qatar sent lower-level representatives.

-Bahrain's Foreign Minister Khalid Al Khalifa tweeted that Sheikh Tamim should have accepted "the fair demands and been there at the summit."
+Bahrain's Foreign Minister Khalid Al Khalifa tweeted that Sheikh Tamim should have "been there at the summit."

+In June 2017, Bahrain, Egypt, Saudi Arabia and the United Arab Emirates cut diplomatic ties to Qatar.
+They also launched an economic boycott, stopping Qatar Airways flights from using their airspace, closing the country's sole land border with Saudi Arabia and blocking its ships from using their ports.

+They say the crisis stems from Qatar's support for extremist groups in the region, charges denied by Doha.
+The four nations also have pointed to Qatar's close relationship with Iran.
+Qatar restored full diplomatic ties to Iran amid the dispute.

 Comments